dotnet/AspNetCore.Docs/aspnet/fundamentals/dependency-injection.rst

 Dependency Injection
 ====================

-By `Steve Smith`_
+`Steve Smith`_

-ASP.NET 5 is designed from the ground up to support and leverage dependency injection.
-ASP.NET 5 applications can leverage built-in framework services by having them injected into methods in the Startup class, and application services can be configured for injection as well.
-The default services container provided by ASP.NET 5 provides a minimal feature set and is not intended to replace other containers.
+ASP.NET Core is designed from the ground up to support and leverage dependency injection.
+ASP.NET Core applications can leverage built-in framework services by having them injected into methods in the Startup class, and application services can be configured for injection as well.
+The default services container provided by ASP.NET Core provides a minimal feature set and is not intended to replace other containers.

-.. contents:: In this article:
+.. contents:: Sections:
   :local:
   :depth: 1

-`Download sample from GitHub <https://github.com/aspnet/Docs/tree/master/aspnet/fundamentals/dependency-injection/sample>`_.
+`View or download sample code <https://github.com/aspnet/Docs/tree/master/aspnet/fundamentals/dependency-injection/sample>`__

 What is Dependency Injection?
 -----------------------------